Annual Meeting Info

 held at Malley Sr. Rec Center in Englewood 9:30 a.m.

-Lindsey Wolman, is a Funeral Services Liaison, from Donor Alliance, an organization which oversees organ and tissue donations for transplant.
+Donor Alliance is an organization that oversees organ and tissue donations for transplants.
 They are located in the Lowry area.
 The organization is highly regulated by the Federal Government, and it has had sixteen years of experience working with funeral businesses.
 They handle all tissue and organ donations.
 Currently, there are about 140,000 people in the U.S. waiting for a transplant.
-Over the years, sixty million people have donated tissue, organs and even bones.
+Over the years, sixty million people have donated tissue, organs, and even bones.

 Donors are recognized by the black heart symbol which is on the bottom right hand corner of their driver's licenses.
 The process is time- sensitive and must be done within 24 hours of death.
 Donor Alliance can be notified by family members, doctors, coroners, police, hospitals and hospices.
 They do the initial screening, and then they recover tissue and organs.
 After that, they talk to family members, explaining the process and answering questions.